Guiding question:

 Exploring Literacy and Education in Peru

-I was able to spend time in Peru with the Fulbright program as part of Teachers for Global Classrooms, an international exchange that connects U.S. educators with schools around the world.
-For a few weeks, I was able to visit schools across the country to better understand Peru’s approach to education—particularly its impressively high literacy rate.
+This summer, I had the incredible opportunity to spend time in Peru through the Fulbright Teachers for Global Classrooms program.
+For several weeks, I visited schools across the country to learn more about Peru’s approach to education, while paying close attention to its impressively high literacy rate.

 According to the U.S. Embassy in Lima, Peru’s literacy rate now exceeds 99%.
-I came here to learn what’s behind that statistic: What strategies are schools using?
-What role does community play?
+On paper, that statistic is remarkable.
+But what does it really mean in classrooms?
+What strategies are schools using?
 How are teachers supported?
-Where did this statistic come from?
+And how does community play a role?